 The Protected EHT Action field is defined in 9.6.35.1 (Protected EHT Action field).

+(10124)The AID field containing the AID of the non-AP MLD assigned by the associated AP MLD if the frame is sent by an AP affiliated with the AP MLD.
+Otherwise the AID field is not exist.

 TGbe editor: Change 9.4.2.163 as follows (track changes on):